hieblmi/go-lnd-router-events/README.md

 ```

 ### Little more detail
- To retrieve the details of a successful payment we have to match the SettleEvent's ids to the ids of the preceeding ForwardEvent.In this instance this is solved by keeping a map of [key|ForwardEvent] and retrieve a given forward attempt when the respective SettleEvent occurs.
+ To retrieve the details of a successful payment we have to match the SettleEvent's ids to the ids of the preceeding ForwardEvent.
+In this instance this is solved by keeping a map of [key|ForwardEvent] and retrieve a given forward attempt when the respective SettleEvent occurs.
 The key is calculated by
 ```
 IncomingChannelId + OutgoingChannelId + IncomingHtlcId + OutgoingHtlcId
 ```